microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/healthmonitoring-alert-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of a [microsoft.graph.healthMonitoring.alert](../resources/healthmonitoring-alert.md) object.
+Update the properties of a Microsoft Entra scenario monitoring [alert](../resources/healthmonitoring-alert.md) object.
 For example, change an alert's state from active to resolved.

 ## Permissions